tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include distrib_movie_impact_score_perc_female.html %}

 This graph above shows how the impact score evolves for different percentages of female actors in movies.
-There is a difference between the two time period, that remains pretty constant across all the percentages.
+There is a difference between the two time periods, that remains pretty constant across all the percentages.
 The movie impact score of the 21st century is consistently higher than before the 21st century, this could be explained by the fact that newer films are reviewed more than older ones on IMDB and our metric heavily relies on the number of votes.

 {% include avg_movie_impact_score_perc_female_by_genre.html %}

-Looking a bit more into the percentage of women in movies, we compare film genre between each other.
+Looking a bit more into the percentage of women in movies, we compare film genres between each other.
 The main observation we can make here is that it seems that there is a downward trend between the movie metric and the female percentage.
 This means that the higher the female percentage, the lower the movie impact score would be.

 To see if this observation could be confirmed, we decided to perform a linear regression that links the movie impact score with the female actor percentage, the rank of the first appearance of a woman in  the credits , and if the lead actor is a woman (for this last metric we assumed that if the woman was first in the credits she was the lead actors).

 It takes much more than only those gender-related statistics to correctly model the causes of the metric score of any film.
 Despite a low R-squared value (0.01), the results remain nevertheless interesting as all our criteria are statistically significant.
-The most significant coefficient we have is the one linked to the female actor percentage which is a coefficient of -0.5.
+The most important coefficient we have is the one linked to the female actor percentage which is a coefficient of -0.5.
 The trend we observed earlier can be confirmed, a higher percentage of female actors seem to have a negative effect on the movie metric.

 ### Actors as individuals